takatronix/djifly-viewer/README.md

 # DJI Fly Stream Viewer

 A desktop application for receiving and viewing live streaming from DJI drones on PC.
-Receives RTMP streaming from DJI Fly app and provides low-latency viewing experience.
+Receives RTMP streaming from DJI Fly app and provides stable viewing experience.
 Despite the name including "DJI", this is a generic RTMP streaming receiver that also works with OBS and other streaming software.

 ![DJI Fly Stream Viewer](https://img.shields.io/badge/DJI-Fly%20Stream%20Viewer-blue?style=for-the-badge&logo=dji)
 ![Version](https://img.shields.io/badge/version-v1.0.8-green?style=for-the-badge)